-What is FOMO in trading?
+What is FOMO trading?
 Have you ever caught yourself rushing into a trade because everyone else was buying?
 Or worse yet, selling off all your positions because of a temporary drop in price?
 If you answered yes, you might be guilty of FOMO trading.

 To help traders better understand FOMO trading and why it happens, keep reading.
 This blog will cover key examples and what a typical day trade looks like when FOMO drives it.